ryanoasis/nerd-fonts/contributing.md

 ## How to contribute summary

+Often it can be helpful to discuss a PR first in an Issue to avoid later problems or re-design when it is in review.

 * Fork the project and submit a Pull Request (PR)
   * Explain what the PR fixes or improves
   * Screenshots for bonus points
 * Use sensible commit messages
+  * Short descriptive title in the first line, one empty line, and then multiple lines with an explanation (why and how).
-  * If your PR fixes a separate issue number, include it in the commit message
+  * If your PR fixes a separate issue number, include it in the commit message like `Fixes: #123` (on a separate line).
 * Use a sensible number of commit messages as well
   * e.g. Your PR should not have 100s of commits
+  * If you fix a previous commit of the PR it might be worth considering to squash them

 ## How to add yourself to the contributors (give yourself attribution)

 Don't forget to give yourself credit!
 Make sure you add yourself to the contributors list that will eventually propagate to [NerdFonts.com](https://nerdfonts.com)
+Usually the person pulling your PR will make sure you did not forget this step.

 Either:
 * Invoke the [@all-contributors bot](https://allcontributors.org/docs/en/bot/usage) by commenting on your Pull Request or Issue.
-* Shallow clone repo and execute `all-contributors add <YOUR_GITHUB_HANDLE> <CONTRIBUTION_TYPE>`
+* _(not advised)_ Shallow clone repo and execute `all-contributors add <YOUR_GITHUB_HANDLE> <CONTRIBUTION_TYPE>`

-Common types for this project include: `code`, `doc`, `translation`, `review` .For full list of contribution types see: https://allcontributors.org/docs/en/emoji-key
+Common types for this project include: `code`, `doc`, `translation`, `review`.
+For full list of contribution types see: https://allcontributors.org/docs/en/emoji-key

 ## Steps for updating an existing font